 Lewis & Clark College is committed to serving the needs of its students with disabilities.
 Professional staff in the office of Student Support Services ensure that students with disabilities receive all of the benefits of a comprehensive selection of services, and a formal Student Disability Grievance Procedure provides prompt and equitable resolution of any complaints arising out the College’s responsibilities under the ADA Amendments Act, the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and other pertinent federal, state, and local disability anti-discrimination laws.

 Lewis & Clark recognizes physical and mental disabilities that include mobility, sensory, health, psychological, and learning disabilities, and provides reasonable accommodations once the disability is adequately documented.
 While Lewis & Clark’s legal obligations only extend to disabilities of a substantial and long term nature, it is also the College’s practice to honor reasonable requests for accommodations for temporary disabilities such as a physical injury, illness or pregnancy.

-It is the responsibility of the student to make his or her disability and needs known in a timely fashion and to provide appropriate documentation and evaluations to support the accommodations the student requests.
-A student with a disability who requires accommodations must notify Student Support Services (in the case of undergraduate and graduate students) or the Associate Dean for Academic Affairs (in the case of Law School students), in writing, of his or her desire for accommodations as soon after admission as possible.
+It is the responsibility of the student to make their disability and needs known in a timely fashion and to provide appropriate documentation and evaluations to support the accommodations the student requests.
+A student with a disability who requires accommodations must notify Student Support Services (this includes CAS, Law School and Graduate School of Education & Counseling students), in writing, of their desire for accommodations as soon after admission as possible.
 Students should not assume that this information is known to either of these offices because the student’s application indicated the presence of a disability.
 Once the College has been notified and specific accommodations are appropriately documented and requested by the student, the College works with the student and relevant campus contacts to set up the approved accommodations.